 Top view of a spoon filled with a scoop of pumpkin chocolate cake placed on top of the rim of a cup

-To freeze the mug cake, I removed the cake from the mug and wrapped it in parchment paper.
-After that, I placed the cake in a zip-lock bag, put the date on it and put it in the freezer
+First, remove the cake from the mug and wrap it in parchment paper.
+After that, I placed the cake in a zip-lock bag, put the date on it, and put it in the freezer

 The cake wasn’t the same once I thawed it and heated it in the toaster oven for a few minutes.
-Yes, you can freeze the pumpkin mug cake, but, it won’t taste the same.
+It can be frozen, but doesn’t taste the same when thawed.

 Front view of an easy mug cake removed from the mug